PrimeIntellect-ai/OpenDiloco/README.md

 2. `RuntimeError: CUDA error: invalid device ordinal` A possible culprit is that your `--nproc-per-node` argument for the torchrun launcher is set incorrectly.
-    Please set it to an integer less than equal to the number of of gpus you have on your machine.
+    Please set it to an integer less than equal to the number of gpus you have on your machine.

 3. `torch.cuda.OutOfMemoryError: CUDA out of memory.
 Tried to allocate...` A possible culprit is that your `--per-device-train-batch-size` is too high.